simbongile-mkhotheli/simbongile-mkhotheli/README.md

 ---

 ## ⚡ Fun Fact
-I enjoy refactoring UI components to reduce complexity and improve reusability.
+I like building code step by step and understanding the reasoning behind every layer.